 - Turn up the speed and turn the incline up to about 3%, and sprint for 30 seconds.

-- Grab the handrails and lift your body off the deck.
+- Safely turn off the treadmill to avoid tripping and grab the handrails – lift your body off the deck.

 - Lock out your arms and raise your knees up by your chest.
 Keep your body as upright as possible and legs together.

-- Rest for 10 seconds, then carefully hop back on the best and run for 30 second.
+- Rest for 10 seconds, then turn the treadmill back on and carefully hop back on the deck and run for 30 seconds.